scuzzydude/asimov/asimov.md

 Is there a better way?
 What if you scooted the Louvre, and issued a single scoot to each baby born as a citizen of France.[^15] Once, the baby reaches majority age, he can sell the scoot or hold it -- totally voluntary.
 But once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.
 Now, you've got an arbitrage marketplace not only of appreciating genius, promoting cultural tourism, and keeping citizens healthy for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national-treasure as long as possible for the pure genius appreciation factor.
 Maybe the national treasure pays funeral expenses for those who manage a life of pure appreciation.

-I suspect the more likely path, for those countries with a nostalgia for runaway inflation, would be for the government just to scoot National Treasures directly, holding on to as much as possible, but diluting the genius whenever the government spends more than it should.
+I suspect the more likely path for those countries with a nostalgia for runaway inflation, would be for the government just to scoot National Treasures directly, holding on to as much as possible, but diluting the genius whenever the government spends more than it should.
 Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
 Might work, after all, no modern democracy ever elected a complete idiot, right?

 ### Royal Treasure